vercel/examples/edge-functions/add-header/README.md

 # Add Header Example

-Below is the code from [middleware.ts](middleware.ts) showing how to add headers at the edge:
+Below is the code from [middleware.ts](middleware.ts) showing how to add response headers at the edge:

 ```ts
 import { NextResponse } from 'next/server'